-Yet, while Déchaine and Wiltschko (2002) do not really consider case and specifics of morphological realisation, Weerman and Evers-Vermeul (2002); Neeleman and Szendröi (2007); Barbiers et al. (2009) do so to some extent, utilizing the proposed pronominal skeleton to account for other phenomena, such as pro-drop or pronominal copying.
+Yet, while Déchaine and Wiltschko (2002) do not really consider case and specifics of morphological realization, Weerman and Evers-Vermeul (2002), Neeleman and Szendröi (2007), and Barbiers et al. (2009) do so to some extent, utilizing the proposed pronominal skeleton to account for other phenomena, such as pro-drop or pronominal copying.

-Based on the discussion on the presence of the DP layer in the nominal structure of BCMS in section 3.1 below, I will argue that the D-layer from the structure in (5) need not be assumed for BCMS.
-I will otherwise be following the accounts listed above in terms of the general idea that the pronominal structure encompasses a pronominal base, phi-features and case, however a novel contribution is going to consist in the definition of locality domains that these delimit within the nominal structure.
-Another departure from this general approach is going to involve the way how features are represented, namely I will assume that they have complex internal structure in the form of feature herarchies in the sense of Harley and Ritter (2002).
-Finally, I will analyse the suppletion patterns in terms of contextual allomorphy in the sense outlined in Section 3.2 below, arguing that the locality domains defined by the syntactic projectons that build the nominal phrase play a vital role in deriving the resulting patterns.
+Based on the discussion on the presence of the DP layer in the nominal structure of BCMS in §3.1 below, I will argue that the D-layer from the structure in (5) need not be assumed for BCMS.
+I will otherwise be following the accounts listed above in terms of the general idea that the pronominal structure encompasses a pronominal base, phi-features, and case; however, a novel contribution is going to consist in the definition of locality domains that these delimit within the nominal structure.
+Another departure from this general approach is going to involve the way in which features are represented; namely, I will assume that they have complex internal structure in the form of feature hierarchies in the sense of Harley and Ritter (2002).
+Finally, I will analyze the suppletion patterns in terms of contextual allomorphy in the sense outlined in §3.2 below, arguing that the locality domains defined by the syntactic projections that build the nominal phrase play a vital role in deriving the resulting patterns.

-3.1 The NP/DP debate
+3.1.
+The NP/DP Debate

-Across the Slavic family, similarities and differences between pronominal elements have been addressed most actively within the debate on whether nominal categories project a DP (Progovac 1998; Cardinaletti and Starke 1999; Despić 2011; Arsenijević 2014a; Runić 2014; Puškar-Gallien 2019; Ruda 2021a; Bešlin 2023; Jovović 2022).
-Arguments have been advanced in favour of nominals being strictly NPs (Bošković 2008; Runić 2014), strictly DPs (Arsenijević 2014a, 2018a), or for a parametrised view, under which pronouns involve more structure as they include a DP layer, while lexical nouns are NPs (Bešlin 2023).
+Across the Slavic family, similarities and differences between pronominal elements have been addressed most actively within the debate on whether nominal categories project a DP (Progovac 1998, Cardinaletti and Starke 1999, Despić 2011, Arsenijević 2014, Runić 2014, Puškar-Gallien 2019, Ruda 2021a, Bešlin 2023, and Jovović 2022).
+Arguments have been advanced in favor of nominals being strictly NPs (Bošković 2008 and Runić 2014), strictly DPs (Arsenijević 2014, 2018a), or for a parametrized view under which pronouns involve more structure as they include a DP layer, while lexical nouns are NPs (Bešlin 2023).
 I will take an intermediate position: Pronominal elements in BCMS are essentially what Déchaine and Wiltschko (2002) term PhiPs.

 Let me briefly elaborate on why many currently available diagnostics for the categorial status of nominals are at best inconclusive for BCMS.
-Déchaine and Wiltschko (2002) argue that pronouns come in three sizes, NP, PhiP and DP.
+Déchaine and Wiltschko (2002) argue that pronouns come in three sizes: NP, PhiP, and DP.
 In order for a pronoun to qualify as a Pro-DP, it must fulfill a particular set of criteria.
-First, a pronoun needs to allow overt lexical material to appear next to it, as in we linguists in English, where the noun linguists is arguably the overt realisation of the NP, and we of D. Pronouns in BCMS allow for other NP material to co-occur with them (e.g. mi lingvisti 'we linguists').
-By analogy with English, this overt material can be treated as the overt realisation of the NP part.
+First, a pronoun needs to allow overt lexical material to appear next to it, as in we linguists in English, where the noun linguists is arguably the overt realization of the NP, and we of D. Pronouns in BCMS allow for other NP material to co-occur with them (e.g., mi lingvisti 'we linguists').
+By analogy with English, this overt material can be treated as the overt realization of the NP part.
 However, overt material can also appear in front of the pronoun in BCMS.
-Bošković (2008); Runić (2014); Arsenijević (2017) note that pronouns in BCMS can be modified by adjectives and other modifiers such as demonstratives.5
+Bošković (2008), Runić (2014), and Arsenijević (2017) note that pronouns in BCMS can be modified by adjectives and other modifiers such as demonstratives.